rich-newman/ImageMagickPotrace/README.md

 Needs [ImageMagick installed to work](https://imagemagick.org/script/download.php).
 ImageMagick must be installed before starting VS and must have ImageMagick put on the path, which it is by default.

-Converts the file {fileName}.png in ImageMagicPotrace\ImageMagicPotrace\Files to a smoothed svg file using ImageMagick and potrace, with the result in ImageMagicPotrace\ImageMagicPotrace\bin\Debug\net6.0\Files.
+Converts the file {fileName}.png in ImageMagicPotrace\ImageMagicPotrace\Files to a smoothed svg file using ImageMagick and potrace, with the result in ImageMagicPotrace\ImageMagicPotrace\bin\Debug\net6.0\Files, if run with .NET 6 in Debug.